Worship Is Not a Setlist

 (Colossians 3:17)

 That phrase, “whatever you do,” isn’t poetic exaggeration.
-It’s comprehensive.
+It means exactly what it says.

 Jesus once told a story about two men who went to the temple to pray (Luke 18:9–14).
 One was a Pharisee—outwardly religious, publicly respected.
-The other was a tax collector—socially despised, morally suspect in the eyes of everyone around him.
+The other was a tax collector—publicly despised, morally suspect by everyone who saw him.

-The Pharisee stood confidently and prayed, thanking God that he was not like other people: greedy, unjust, immoral—or like that tax collector.
+The Pharisee stood confidently and prayed, thanking God that he wasn’t like other people: greedy, unjust, immoral—or like that tax collector.
 His prayer sounded like worship, but it was built on comparison.
 It drew its confidence from pride rather than humility.

-The tax collector, by contrast, stood at a distance.
-He would not even lift his eyes.
+The tax collector stood at a distance.
+He wouldn’t even lift his eyes.
 He simply said, “God, have mercy on me, a sinner.”

 Jesus said it was the second man—the quiet one, the unimpressive one—who went home justified before God.
 Not because his words were better crafted, and not because his posture looked right, but because his heart was rightly aligned.
-Worship that elevates itself by diminishing others is not worship at all.
+Worship that elevates itself by diminishing others isn’t worship at all.

 Long before any sermon illustration, Scripture said the same: